Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Additional-Points

-- Both virtual and real device tests were run to test and access the functionality of the application and identify any potential errors.
-In addition, and although the application UI aesthetics are not a high priority requirement for this project, the application responsiveness was also tested by resizing the window with every addition of new code.
+- Both virtual and real device tests were run to test and access the functionality of the app and identify any potential errors.
+Also, and although the app UI aesthetics are not a high priority requirement for this project, the app responsiveness was also tested by resizing the window with every addition of new code.
 Please see below a full list of devices used in the testing phase:

 - Phones

-  - Galaxy Note 3 (simulated and real device)
+  - Galaxy Note 3 (simulation and actual device)
   - Galaxy Note 9
   - Galaxy S5
   - Galaxy S9/S9+